Dirkster99/NumericUpDownLib/Readme.md

 # Overview

 This library implements more than 10 different numeric up down WPF controls that can be used to edit values:
-- by dragging the mouse vertically (see recording below) or
+- by dragging the mouse vertically/horizontally (see recording below) or
 - by clicking up/down arrow (repeat) buttons or
 - up/down or left right cursor keys or
 - spinning mousewheel up down on mouseover or